uf-hobi-informatics-lab/converter_cluster/README.md

 2. In this location, clone the repo by calling

         git clone https://github.com/uf-hobi-informatics-lab/converter_cluster.git
+3. User will have received the custom image through OneFlorida+ directly.
+Copy this file to `/converter_cluser/image_files/`.
-3. Navigate into the repo with `cd /onefl_cluster` and run
+3. Navigate into the repo with `cd /converter_cluster` and run

         sudo python3 install.py
 > **Note**: This script assumes you have Docker installed.
 Please install Docker first if you have not already.